Coronavirus Update New York City: Mayor de Blasio to announce 3-K expansion as new opt-in period begins

-The mayor and Schools Chancellor Meisha Porter will be at a Brooklyn school to announce the expansion of the pre-school program, planned for the 2021-22 school year.
+The mayor and Schools Chancellor Meisha Porter were at a Brooklyn school to announce the expansion of the pre-school program, planned for the 2021-22 school year.

 The program currently serves about 23,500 students across 12 school districts.